Pharmaceutical Solvents Market Overview

 Recovery of solvents is usually done by sending them to a toll processor to clean and return.
 The other alternative is incineration but with incineration and recovery and return, the company also runs the risk of increasing its carbon footprint.

 Thus companies are now recognizing the importance of solvent recovery designs that use a combination of extraction and distillation columns.
 These have shown to significantly reduce operating expenses by at least 15%-20%.

-Pharmaceutical Solvents Market Regional Analysis – East Asia Accounts for Sizeable Market Demand
+Regional Analysis: East Asia Accounts for Sizeable Pharmaceutical Solvents Market Demand

 As per analysis by Future Market Insights, East Asia is identified as the fastest growing region with growth higher than the global pharmaceutical solvent market.
 China, Japan and South Korea which make up the East Asia region, account for one quarter of the global demand for pharmaceutical solvents.